I’ve worked with hundreds of different animal species over the years, and I’ve seen an unfortunate number of medical emergencies during this time.

 - Even food items that reach the stomach safely can cause further harm.
 While the strong acids and grinding contractions of your dog’s stomach will start to break down the bone, this process can proceed at a variety of speeds, depending on the size and type of bone.

 - Bones – especially sharp fragments thereof – are quite capable of piercing or scraping the intestines.
-This can have lethal results, particularly if the contents of the intestines compromise the blood stream.
+This can have lethal results, particularly if the contents of the intestines contaminate the blood stream.
+They can also become lodged in the intestines (particularly the small intestines), leading to a painful and dangerous obstruction.

 - Any intact bones (or fragments thereof) can cause lacerations and trauma to your dog’s anus as she tries to pass them.